 BERT's Core Architecture

-The core of a BERT model is a deep, multi-layer Transformer network formed by stacking numerous Transformer layers.
-Each layer is composed of a self-attention sub-layer and a feed-forward network (FFN) sub-layer, both of which utilize a post-norm architecture.
-In this structure, the output is calculated as output = LNorm(F(input) + input), where F(·) represents the sub-layer's function (self-attention or FFN) and LNorm(·) is layer normalization.
-The final output from the network's last layer is a sequence of real-valued vectors, with one vector for each position in the input sequence.
+In a BERT model, input tokens are initially represented as embeddings—calculated as the sum of their corresponding token, positional, and segment embeddings.
+This combined embedding sequence is then processed by the core architecture, which is a deep, multi-layer Transformer network formed by stacking numerous Transformer layers.
+Each layer in this stack is composed of a self-attention sub-layer and a feed-forward network (FFN) sub-layer, both of which utilize a post-norm architecture.
+In this structure, the output is calculated as , where represents the sub-layer's main function (self-attention or FFN) and is layer normalization.
+The final output produced by the network's last Transformer layer is a sequence of real-valued vectors, with one vector corresponding to each position in the input sequence.

 0